torvalds/linux/Documentation/admin-guide/laptops/disk-shock-protection.rst

 - https://www.thinkwiki.org/wiki/HDAPS

-  See this page for information about Linux support of the hard disk active protection system as implemented in IBM/Lenovo Thinkpads.
+  See this page for information about GNU/Linux support of the hard disk active protection system as implemented in IBM/Lenovo Thinkpads.